 As time passed though, it has become evident that for probiotic supplements to work well, you need very large amounts.
 In Dr Naras' opinion, these drinks do not do much for your digestive system.

-10. Lettuces are pointless because they only contain water
+10. Myth: lettuce is pointless because it only contains water

 Dr Naras explained that this is not true.
 Lettuce is low in calories and contains very little carbohydrate and fibre.